aqerd/CVbuilder/README.md

 ![Profile](images/profile.png)

 ## 🔗 How to run
-Make sure you have Flask, Python 3.10 (at least), and the [necessary libraries](https://github.com/aqerd/CVbuilder/blob/main/requirements.txt) installed on your machine.

-To start this you can clone our repository:
+Clone our repository:
 ```shell
 git clone https://github.com/aqerd/CVbuilder.git
 ```
 Set the environmental variables in `.env`.
 For reference see `.env.example`.
-To get your GroqCloud API key, visit the [documentation](https://console.groq.com/docs/overview).

 > [!NOTE]
+> To get your GroqCloud API key, visit the [documentation](https://console.groq.com/docs/overview).
 > You can collect your email password by creating a new email on any SMTP Server and retrieving it from the settings.

-Make sure you have Python 3.10 (at least), `make` (install it if you have Windows) and Docker installed on your machine. \
+Make sure you have Python 3.10 (at least), `make` (install it if you have Windows) and Docker installed on your machine.

 To build and up docker container run this:
 ```bash
 make